-For instance, in 2015, Indiana had a 3.3 percent flat income tax.
-To put that in perspective, someone earning a $10,000 yearly income would owe $330 in state income tax.
-Someone earning a $100,000 yearly income would owe $3,300 in state income tax.
+For example, in 2015, Indiana had a 3.3 percent flat income tax.
+So, someone earning a $10,000 yearly income would owe $330 in state income tax, and someone earning a $100,000 yearly income would owe $3,300.
 In addition to state income taxes, certain states also require employee withholding for state unemployment and/or disability taxes.

 In most cases, states require withholding of their income tax on income earned in that state.
 Some states may require withholding on residents, regardless of where the wages are earned.

-Certain municipalities levy income taxes on either a. residents; b. non-residents who work within the municipality, or c. both.
+Certain municipalities levy income taxes on residents, non-residents (who work within the municipality), or both.
 Each city or local jurisdiction can create and manage its tax policy.
-Some examples:
+Some examples include: